 - 1. At startup, press <F2> to open System Setup. - 2.
-Use <Right Arrow> to select the Advanced CMOS Setup menu. - 3.
-Highlight the 1st Boot Device option with Up Arrow or Down Arrow keys. - 4.
-Press Shift+Plus> keys until the option moves up in the list to the desired position or press < Minus > key until the option moves down in the list to the desired position. - 5.
-Press Esc> to return to the Exit menu. - 6.
-Press Enter or F10 to exit and save your changes. - 7.
+Use <Right Arrow> to select the Boot menu. - 3.
+Highlight the option with PgUp or PgDn keys. - 4.
+Press Shift + Plus> keys until the option moves up in the list to the desired position or press Minus> key until the option moves down in the list to the desired position. - 5.
+Press <Esc> to return to the Exit menu. - 6.
+Press <Enter> or <F10> to exit and save your changes. - 7.
 Press Enter again to restart the computer.

-If you want to start the system using a bootable CD, change the CD-ROM Drive to be the 1st Boot Device.
+If you want to start the system using a bootable CD, change the CD-ROM Drive to be the first priority and make sure that Auto is set in the Type field of the Secondary Master Submenu at Main page.